-The bill would have change the definition section.
-The proposed language would have added language: “The involvement of both parents for equal time is presumptively in the best interests of the children.”
-It would eliminate the language, “Nothing in this Act requires that each parent be allocated decision-making responsibilities.”
+The bill would have changed the definition section.
+The language would have added language: “The involvement of both parents for equal time is presumptively in the best interests of the children.”
+It proposed eliminating the language, “Nothing in this Act requires that each parent be allocated decision-making responsibilities.”

 The 2021 Legislation.

-The 2021 version is more limited than the 2020 version.
+The 2021 version was more limited than the 2020 version.
 Yet it was troublesome and the reason that it will not become law–at least not in 2021.